SushainGpt96/randomNumber/README.md

-# sushain-random0-9
+# sushain-random-number

-This Package returns a Random Number from 0-9.
+This Package returns a Random Number.

 ## Installation